ma-compbio/SpiceMix/README.md

 ### Locating results

-The output of one SpiceMix run is saved an HDF5 file in the `results` directory and its name is specified via the argument to `--result_filename`.
+The output of one SpiceMix run is saved in an HDF5 file in the `results` directory and its name is specified via the argument to `--result_filename`.
 In an HDF5 file, there are four groups and the content is organized in the following structure:

 - `hyperparameters`: Hyperparameters specified for this run.
 For example,
   - `hyperparameters/K`: the number of metagenes;